Scrivly vs. Harvey

 Who should choose Scrivly

-- Solo practitioners and small firms that need transparent pricing with no seat minimums.
+- Solo practitioners and small firms that need the full platform with no seat minimums and transparent pricing.

 Frequently asked questions

 Harvey has more funding, a larger team, and deeper penetration into the Am Law 100.
-For firms that want an enterprise AI partner with significant resources and do not require on-premise deployment, Harvey is a strong choice.
-Scrivly is better suited for firms that need deployment flexibility, transparent pricing, no seat minimums, or on-premise data residency.
+For firms that want an enterprise AI partner with significant resources, Harvey is a strong choice.
+Scrivly is better suited for firms that prioritize verified accuracy, access to the broadest legal corpus available, adaptive intelligence that learns your preferences, and transparent pricing with no seat minimums.

-Harvey and Scrivly take fundamentally different architectural approaches.
+Scrivly and Harvey take fundamentally different approaches.
 Harvey builds on top of large third-party language models and focuses on breadth across enterprise legal workflows.
-Scrivly uses a proprietary dual-model inference engine focused on citation traceability and source verification.
-For firms where hallucination prevention and data sovereignty are primary concerns, Scrivly’s architecture may be more appropriate.
+Scrivly uses a proprietary verification engine focused on citation accuracy, covers every published court opinion, and offers 792 document types with 137 pre-built workflows.
+For firms where hallucination prevention and comprehensive legal research are primary concerns, Scrivly may be more appropriate.

 Yes.
 Scrivly has no seat minimums.
-Scrivly Local costs $199/month plus a one-time $3,500 hardware purchase.
-A solo practitioner gets the full platform.
+A solo practitioner gets the full platform, including the complete legal corpus, all 792 document types, and every workflow.
 Harvey’s pricing has not been publicly detailed at the per-seat level, and reports suggest enterprise-focused minimums.

-No. Scrivly does not use OpenAI, Anthropic, or any other third-party model provider for its core inference.
-The entire retrieval and response generation pipeline is proprietary.
+No. Scrivly does not use OpenAI, Anthropic, or any other third-party model provider for its core intelligence.
+The entire research and response generation pipeline is proprietary.
 This means no client data is sent to third-party APIs, ever.

 Yes.
-Scrivly offers consultations and demonstrations.
+Scrivly offers demonstrations where you can see the platform work with your own documents and practice areas.
 We encourage firms to evaluate multiple platforms, including Harvey, before making a decision.
-Different tools serve different needs, and the best way to evaluate is to see each platform work with your own documents.
+Different tools serve different needs, and the best way to evaluate is to see each platform in action.

 See how Scrivly handles your firm's use cases.